 Examples of Religious Discrimination in the Workplace

-What if your religious beliefs come into conflict with another person's rights?
-What if what you believe is vastly different than those around you?
+What if your religious beliefs come into conflict with a co-worker's rights?
+What if your practices are vastly different from those around you?
 What if, as a result, you experience religious discrimination?
-Let's look at some examples of religious discrimination in the workplace and what protections are available.
+This article examines examples of religious discrimination in the workplace and what protections are available.

 Laws Protecting Citizens From Religious Discrimination

-Let's start with the Establishment Clause of the First Amendment.
-This law prohibits the government from creating or promoting any religion.
-You might be a Protestant, your neighbor an Atheist, and your best friend, a Muslim.
-No matter what your belief, the government cannot "establish" an official religion.
+The establishment clause of the First Amendment prevents the government from creating or promoting any religion.
+You might practice Christianity, Buddhism, Islam, or Judaism, among others.
+Your neighbor may be a Sikh, and your best friend may be a Muslim.
+Regardless of your belief, the government cannot "establish" an official religion.

-Title VII of the Civil Rights Act of 1964 is our time's most important civil rights legislation.
-This law prohibits your employer from discriminating against you because of your religion.
-For example, your employer can't base the following decisions on your religion:
+Title VII of the Civil Rights Act of 1964 is a part of the most important civil rights legislation of our time.
+Among other things, this law prohibits an employer from discriminating against an employee's religious practices.
+For example, your employer can't make any of these employment decisions on the basis of religion:

 - Other terms and conditions of employment

-Employers must also reasonably accommodate your religious practices.
-But the employer doesn't have to provide an accommodation if it creates an undue hardship.
+An employer's business must reasonably accommodate your religious practices.
+However, there is a limit.
+The employer doesn't have to provide an accommodation if it creates an undue hardship for the employer.

-Title VII's protections extend to employees and prospective employees.
-So, employers must not discriminate against and reasonably accommodate job applicants as well.
+Title VII's protections extend to current and prospective employees.
+That means employers must not discriminate against job applicants and must reasonably accommodate them.

-A reasonable religious accommodation is a change to the work environment so you can practice your religion.
+A reasonable religious accommodation is a change to the work environment to allow you to observe religious observances or practice your religion.
 Examples include: